stanzhengdev/HackU2/README.md

 Dominion Hack-U2

-Welcome to ____
+Welcome to Neighborhood Watch

 Citizens are out on a beautiful day
 Motorists are running wild on the streets of norfolk.
 Pedestrians are in danger and no one one is safe.

-Grandma off her rocker and no ones safe.
+Grandma is grumpy and ready to protect her neighorhood

 Technologies